nvitol/MyChart-Help-Desk/index.md

 ## Who Can Use This
 - Patients **12 years and older**
 - Patients who **do not have an activation link or code**
-- Self sign up is NOT recommended due to the probability of creating an unverified account
+- Do not recommend self sign up
-- Always offer to send an activation link by text or email, or provide the alphanumerical activation code
+- Offer to send an activation link by text or email, or provide the alphanumerical activation code
 ---

 ## How to Sign Up